Living spec — this is the product we're building

 3. 3

-Phones drop sockets constantly — screen lock, WiFi roam, 2.4 ↔ 5 GHz switch, backgrounding.
-Beacon handles all of them without the host having to care:
+Phones drop sockets constantly — screen lock, WiFi roam, 2.4 ↔ 5 GHz switch, tab backgrounding.
+The SDK hides all of it:

 Pricing & metering